yuvaraj119/PickColorFromImageAndroid/README.md

 # PickColorFromImageAndroid
-Picking the Color from the Image in Android in HEX and RGB
+Picking the Color from the gallery or camera captured Image in Android in HEX and RGB